It's human nature to avoid negative situations — instead of firing problem employees, too many

 Don't continue to struggle with the task of trying to supervise

 problem employees.
-Legally Terminate Employees: 10 Critical Things You Must Know will provide you with valuable knowledge you
+Legally Terminate Employees: 10 Critical Things You Must Know will provide valuable knowledge

-need for keeping your company's productivity high — and staying out of court.
+needed for keeping the company's productivity high — and staying out of court.

 What You'll Learn